oliverstickel/oliverstickel.github.io/index.md

 *German Academic Exchange Service (DAAD), about 225.000€.*

 `2016-2018`
 **ZEIT.RAUM Siegen** [was a project](files/zeitraum-paper.pdf) between a museum, three university chairs and [Fab Lab Siegen](https://fablab-siegen.de/projekte/zeitraum-siegen/) to [develop](https://github.com/FabLabSiegen/zeitraum) a 3D-printed, interactive city model and a [regional Wiki](https://wiki.zeitraum-siegen.de/) for a museum installation.
-I coordinated the ideation phase, wrote most of the proposals, was part of the negotiation team, built the first prototypes for model and wiki and recruited the project staff.
+I coordinated the ideation phase, wrote most of the [proposals](files/zeitraum-siegen-broschuere.pdf), was part of the negotiation team, built the first prototypes for model and wiki and recruited the project staff.
-*Regional societies, University of Siegen, other sources, about 190.000€ ([funding brochure I designed](files/zeitraum-siegen-broschuere.pdf)).*
+*Regional societies, University of Siegen, other sources, about 190.000€.*

 `2015-2016`
 **Internet-Cafe4Refugees** was a project we set up when Uni Siegen housed hundreds of refugees.
 We provided tech support, hardware and internet connection together with the local [freifunk.net](https://freifunk.net/) community.